 - Kulera REDD+ Cookstoves (Malawi)

 - Gas Distribution Leak reduction (Bangladesh)

 It's a journey that starts today.

-With its eco-friendly cards and related services, Thales is encouraging Banks and issuers in taking actions towards carbon-neutral practices.
+With its eco-friendly cards and related services, Thales encourages Banks and issuers to take action towards carbon-neutral practices.

-If you have a question on carbon neutrality and payment cards or a remark to make, we’ll be glad to answer.
+If you have a question on carbon neutrality and payment cards or a remark, we'll gladly answer.

 Our experts can help you plan and deliver what matters.